d4rckh/grc2/README.md

 **nimc2** is a very lightweight C2 written **fully in nim**.
 It's uses range from user support to employee monitoring.
 If you want to give it a try check out the [wiki](https://github.com/d4rckh/nimc2/wiki) to learn how to install and use nimc2.
 It's features include:
 - Windows & Linux implant generation
-- TCP socket communication (with HTTP communication coming soon)
+- TCP socket and HTTP communication
 - Ability to create as many listeners as you want
 - A nice task system
 - A loot system for storing screenshots and downloaded files